 - Merino wool or synthetic: These insulating fabrics work in different ways.

-- Local and seasonal weather: Knowing where and when you’ll need them narrows your scope.
+- Weather conditions: Knowing where and when you’ll need them narrows your scope.

-Base layers at MEC fall into two fabric categories: responsibly-sourced merino wool and a synthetic blend.
-The type of fabric you choose depends largely on your personal preference, as well as climate, activity level and desired amount of warmth.
+The type of fabric you choose depends a lot on your activity level and desired amount of warmth.

 Merino wool base layers